kfahn22/Buckyball/README.md

  vertex(v.x, v.y, v.z, uv.x, uv.y);
  ```

- We can do this by finding the bounding box for each face.
-We can do this by finding the minium and maximum values for each face.
+ We can find the bounding box for each face by finding the minium and maximum values for each face.

 ```JavaScript
 findBoundingBox(face) {